 The following week at the bazaar, Whitty was blasting some music that was quite vulgar that offended passerby.
 When one person requested that he maybe should play something else, Whitty proceeded to pump up the volume out of spite, leading him to get ejected by the folks of Gateway and begrudgingly his Riis Park Bazaar admirers, for the rationale that it was a “family beach”.

-Well, they should have thought of that before the folks they awarded that contract to decided to hire this guy to run his concession stand of overpriced and little pizza pies to begin with.
-Mr Aycock, for a couple years was wreaking havoc running a joint with a hedge funder in Rockaway Park at the now shuttered Playland Inn.
+Well, they should have thought of that before the folks they awarded that contract to who then decided to hire this guy to run his concession stand of overpriced and little pizza pies to begin with.
+Mr Aycock has been wreaking havoc for a few years running a joint with a hedge funder in Rockaway Park and at the now shuttered Playland Inn.
 After trying to run a conventional pizzeria, he started yelling at customers, mostly the area black kids from the neighborhood and changed his format to whole pies at upscale prices, and continued to be a cantankerous sore to his new clientele which had a pervasive influence on his equally surly and pompous staff.
 As time went on, and a few more hipster themed barstaurants opened up, Aycock became quite the habitual criminal.
 He grew pot inside his restaurant, which drew attention of the police station 2 blocks away, and tried to convince/fool two patrolmen that it was just herbs for his overpriced dining fare and wound up getting arrested.
 Reportedly, the staff and some customers came to his defense by actually getting physical and obscenely yelling at the cops as they were frogmarching his ass out the door.
 Imagine if that happened at a restaurant with Black or Spanish people.

 Things continued to get worse, since being a flaming diarrhetic asshole does not make for good business acumen and his investors attempts at gentrification with their arty hotel did not get any patrons except for homeless people for a little while, his pizza place shut down, leaving him temporary no place to create his revolutionary pies.
 The day he closed, he left a message for the fine folks in the community who just couldn’t appreciate his talent nor his putrid existence.